Squalm/Cipher-Tools/README.md

 Associated files: [individual\\Utils.jl](https://github.com/Squalm/Cipher-Tools/blob/master/individual/Utils.jl).
 #### What does it do?
 This is a collection of little tools.
 They're all listed below.
- - removeextras: Removes all characters from `text` that are not in `alphabet`.
+ - removeextras: Removes all characters from `text` that are not in `keepin`.

 ## Want to Contribute?
 Sure!
 Go right ahead!
 I welcome (almost) all contributions.
 This place doesn't need to be exclusively Julia either so go wild!